Shangshan2021/RESEPT/source/Function 3: Predict tissue architecture without annotation.md

 This demo takes 30-35 mins to generate all the results on the machine with a 64-core CPU.

-The generated RGB images of tissue architectures and predicted tissue architectures with top-5 Moran’s I, and corresponding Moran’s I value are shown below:

 ![](./pic/Predict/Predict_1.png)![](./pic/Predict/segmentation/Predict_segmentation_1.png)
 ![](./pic/Predict/Predict_2.png)![](./pic/Predict/segmentation/Predict_segmentation_2.png)
 ![](./pic/Predict/Predict_3.png)![](./pic/Predict/segmentation/Predict_segmentation_3.png)